 This spell unlocks doors, which is kind of creepy but at least you don’t need to worry if you locked your keys in your car.
 It was first seen in the first movie, when Hermione used the charm when Ron, Harry and Hermione were escaping the Hogwarts caretaker Argus Filch’s cat.

 An extremely underrated charm that literally produces water out of thin air.
 Honestly, why haven’t wizards used this to help the one billion people who don’t have access to clean water?
+Why haven’t they given this technology to our bravest firefighters?
 Probably best not to dwell on that and just enjoy a nice glass of enchanted water.

 A healing spell that, when used correctly, will instantly heal broken bones.
 Sadly, in Harry Potter and the Prisoner of Azkaban, Defense Against the Dark Arts professor and all-around fraud, Gilderoy Lockhart, fucked it up and made the broken bones in Harry’s arm bone to disappear entirely.